annalieNK/100DaysofSwiftUI-Portfolio/Course Projects/BetterRest/README.md

 The below figures show a preview of the BetterRest app.

-Ski Resorts            |  Detail View Top
+Main View              |  Feedback Alert
 :---------------------:|:--------------------------
 ![](./Images/main.png) | ![](./Images/feedback.png)